 January 25, 2003

 I want to share this special day with all of you.
-Nine years ago I was diagnosed with leukemia.
+Nine years ago, I was diagnosed with leukemia.
 Today is a day I get to celebrate being alive.
 I am alive because of God.
-I am one of the lucky ones, I was graced with the chance to survive cancer.
-Now, not many people would use “graced with” and “cancer” in the same sentence but I do.
-I am a survivor and because of that my life has changed.
+I am one of the lucky ones.
+I was graced with the chance to survive cancer.
+Now, not many people would use “graced with” and “cancer” in the same sentence, but I do.
+I am a survivor, and because of that, my life has changed.
 Ever since I was sick, I dreamed of working with kids with cancer and animals.
 While I was in Florida this past year, part of that dream came true.
-I not only got a chance to be part of a little girl’s decision to go back on chemo, I also got to see other children smile because of the dolphins.
-This past week I decided to go back to school to fulfill that dream and become a recreational therapist, so that I can truly work with kids like me, and animals.
-Nine years ago my mom told me that there was a reason I was chosen to deal with leukemia.
+I not only got a chance to be part of a little girl’s decision to go back on chemo, but I also got to see other children smile because of the dolphins.
+This past week I decided to go back to school to fulfill that dream and become a recreational therapist so that I can truly work with kids like me and animals.
+Nine years ago, my mom told me that there was a reason I was chosen to deal with leukemia.
 She didn’t know why or when I would find those reasons out, but I knew she was right.
 I have already been able to help so many people because of the battle I survived, and I know in these upcoming years I will be able to help many more.
 I am glad that I have so many friends I can share this day with.
 Although I can’t be with all of you, I know in my heart you are here.
 9-year leukemia survivor

 January 25, 2002